ths-rwth/carl/doc/markdown/installation/build_cmake.md

 Building with CMake {#build_cmake}
 ===========

-We use [CMake](www.cmake.org) to support the building process.
-[CMake](www.cmake.org) is a command line tool available for all major platforms.
+We use [CMake](http://www.cmake.org) to support the building process.
+CMake is a command line tool available for all major platforms.
-To simplify the building process on Unix, we suggest using the GUI for [CMake](www.cmake.org), called [CCMake](http://www.vtk.org/Wiki/CCMake_2.8.11_Docs).
+To simplify the building process on Unix, we suggest using  [CCMake](http://www.vtk.org/Wiki/CCMake_2.8.11_Docs).

-[CMake](www.cmake.org) generates a Makefile likewise to Autotools' configure.
+CMake generates a Makefile likewise to Autotools' configure.
 We suggest initiating this procedure from a separate build directory, called 'out-of-source' building.
 This keeps the source directory free from files created during the building process.